mdominguezd/martindominduran-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-**Environmental Engineer** and **Geoscientist** from *Los Andes University, Bogotá, Colombia* and **MSc Geo-Information student** at *Wageningen University & Research*, The Netherlands.
 I am a dynamic, hardworking and curious professional with a particular interest in research topics involving environmental health, data science, deep learning and remote sensing.
 I am passionate about making scientific research reproducible and accessible in non-scientific contexts by the creation of interactive dashboards.
 {style="text-align: justify;"}